INTERPOL Travel Document initiative

 The INTERPOL Travel Document adheres to strict procedures defined in a Security Charter, which was adopted by member countries in a Resolution at the 81st INTERPOL General Assembly in Italy in 2012.
 Under the further monitoring of the Commission for the Control of INTERPOL’s Files (CCF) and the INTERPOL Travel Document Committee, the INTERPOL General Secretariat takes all the necessary measures to protect information security and to ensure that no misuse of data takes place and that no unauthorized persons have access to any data pertaining to the holder.

-The member countries that have already accepted the INTERPOL Travel Document are: Afghanistan, Albania, Algeria, Andorra, Argentina, Armenia, Belarus, Benin, Botswana, Brazil, Burkina-Faso, Burundi, Cambodia, Cameroon, Central African Republic, Chad, Colombia, Comoros, Congo, Costa Rica, Côte d’Ivoire, Democratic Republic of Congo, Djibouti, Egypt, Fiji, France, Gabon, Gambia, Ghana, Georgia, Grenada, Guinea, Italy, Jamaica, Jordan, Laos, Lebanon, Liberia, Libya, Madagascar, Malaysia, Maldives, Mali, Mauritius, Monaco, Montenegro, Mozambique, Myanmar, Namibia, Nepal, Nigeria, Pakistan, Panama, Papua New Guinea, Philippines, Qatar, Rwanda, Senegal, Seychelles, Sierra Leone, Singapore, Sint Maarten, Slovakia, Somalia, Sudan, Swaziland, Tanzania, Togo, Uganda, Uruguay, Yemen, and Zimbabwe.
+The member countries that have already accepted the INTERPOL Travel Document are: Afghanistan, Albania, Algeria, Andorra, Argentina, Armenia, Belarus, Benin, Botswana, Brazil, Burkina-Faso, Burundi, Cambodia, Cameroon, Central African Republic, Chad, Colombia, Comoros, Congo, Costa Rica, Côte d’Ivoire, Democratic Republic of Congo, Djibouti, Egypt, Fiji, France, Gabon, Gambia, Ghana, Georgia, Grenada, Guinea, Guyana, Italy, Iraq, Jamaica, Jordan, Kuwait, Laos, Lebanon, Liberia, Libya, Madagascar, Malaysia, Maldives, Mali, Marshall Islands, Mauritius, Monaco, Montenegro, Mozambique, Myanmar, Namibia, Nepal, Nigeria, Pakistan, Panama, Papua New Guinea, Philippines, Qatar, Rwanda, San Marino, Senegal, Seychelles, Sierra Leone, Singapore, Sint Maarten, Slovakia, Somalia, Sudan, Swaziland, Tanzania, Togo, Uganda, Uruguay, Venezuela, Yemen, and Zimbabwe.

 Ralph Markert, General Project Manager, INTERPOL Travel Document Initiative